Parity-Platform/ev-charging-patterns/README.md

-# ev-charging-patterns
-Segmentation and pattern extraction from EV Charging Session Data
+# Segmentation and pattern extraction from EV Charging Session Data